Best Volkswagen campervan conversions

 The latter incorporates seatbelts and crash protection, so can be used to seat passengers on a journey, before being converted into a double bed with ease.
 Even when folded out, the bed leaves space for a kitchen in most campervan conversions – many will comprise a two-burner stove, a sink and a Waeco fridge, as well as plenty of storage cupboards.

 Need room for more than two people to sleep?
 A pop-up roof obviously adds to the cost, but it brings an extra bedroom up above.
-Also check out new innovations like the Danbury Doubleback, with its slide-out rear boosting space.
+Danbury also offered an upgrade called the Doubleback, with a slide-out rear that boosted space.
+Find one of these, and you've got an even more practical campervan.

 So there’s clearly a whole host of options for anyone considering a VW campervan conversion.
 But whether you want a factory-built model, prefer to go down the aftermarket route or are looking to carry out a DIY conversion, you’ll end up with one of the safest investments on the car market – as the Volkswagen campervan is always in demand.